jacob-kang/TrafficPoseClassification/README.md

 **Note.
 This project is made with Pytorch.
 I use only Pytorch so I can't provide tesorflow version.**

-# How to use
+# Explanations
-a

-There are 3 parts of it.

 'AI_learning.py' is about AI learning.
 You can make your own model.
 This is basically configured VGG-16 (Transfer learning) and I only modified level 3 of classifer (Fully connected 3).
+I have my own model (.pth file) but the size is too big to upload github due to github policy.

-'AI_Inference_Cam.py' is about
+**'AI_Inference_Cam.py'** is about inferencing form camera (Real time).
+  Red line box is for important ones like car, motorcycle, truck etc..
+  Yellow line box is for human who is too small to detect pose or is out of ROI area.

+  But when it comes closer or bigger in camera at the sametime it's in ROI, it turns green or blue line box.

-'AI_Inference_Pictures.py' is about
+**'AI_Inference_Pictures.py'** is about

-'AI_Model_Loading.py' is about
+**'AI_Model_Loading.py'** is about

-'SSD300_Model_Loading.py' is about
+**'SSD300_Model_Loading.py'** is about

-'category_names.txt' is about
+**'category_names.txt'** is about